quasarframework/quasar-framework.org/source/guide/quasar-cli.md

 | src-cordova | cordova | Is a Cordova project folder that will be using your 'src' as content.
 Tweak Cordova config, add/remove platforms, splash screens, Cordova plugins and so on from this folder.
 Do NOT touch "src-cordova/www" folder though as it will get overwritten at every build. |
 | src-electron | electron | Has code for the main Electron thread.
 The renderer thread will be your app in 'src'. |

 If for some reason you decide you don't need a mode, you can remove it.
-This will delete the respective "src-*" folder.
+This will permanently delete the respective "src-*" folder.
 ```bash
 $ quasar mode --remove pwa
 ```